| Warren Buffett AKA Warren Edward Buffett

 Buffett and his wife Susan were married more than 50 years, but it was not a typical marriage.
 They separated in 1977, but still attended social functions as husband and wife, and she still sat on Berkshire's board as a major stockholder.
 She lived in San Francisco until her death in 2004, while Buffett and his paramour, Astrid Menks, lived together in Omaha.
 Susan introduced Menks to her husband, and they remained friends.
 When acquaintances received presents from the Buffett family, the card was often signed by all three of them.

 For nine years ending in 2001, Buffett hosted an annual golf tournament for celebrities, professional athletes, and CEOs, with all proceeds going to charity.
-It raised about $9-million for four charities.
+It raised about $9M for four charities.
 The last such event was scheduled to be held at Offutt Air Force Base near Omaha, on 11 September 2001.
 They didn't end up playing golf that day, but the event did save the lives of at least a few CEOs who would have otherwise probably been at work in the World Trade Center.
 It's also fueled some conspiracy theories, because Offutt Air Force Base is the headquarters of the U.S. Strategic Command, "responsible for both early warning of and defense against missile attack and long-range conventional attacks".

 Buffett is believed to be the second or third wealthiest man in the world, and still lives in the house he bought for $31,000 in 1958.
-"It's dumb", says Buffett, "to let possessions rule you".
-He's said his children won't inherit any great wealth when he dies.
-"There's no reason why future generations of little Buffetts should command society just because they came from the right womb.
+He drinks 12-15 cans of Coke daily.
+"It's dumb to let possessions rule you," says Buffett, noting that his children won't inherit any great wealth when he dies: "There's no reason why future generations of little Buffetts should command society just because they came from the right womb.
 Where's the justice in that?"

-He drinks 12-15 cans of Coke daily.
-He provided the voice of James Madison for Liberty's Kids, a PBS cartoon set during the Revolutionary War.
-Buffett is California Governor Arnold Schwarzenegger's economic advisor and long-time friend.
 Father: Howard Homan Buffett (b.
 1903, d.
 1964) Mother: Leila Stahl Buffett Wife: Susan Thompson (nightclub singer, m.
 1952; sep.
 1977, d.
 29-Jul-2004 stroke) Daughter: Susie Buffett (homemaker) Son: Howard G. Buffett (photographer) Son: Peter Buffett (musician) Wife: Astrid Menks (ex-waitress, cohabiting since 1978, m.
 30-Aug-2006)

 High School: Woodrow Wilson High School, Washington, DC University: University of Pennsylvania (attended 1947-49) University: University of Nebraska, Lincoln (1950) University: MS Economics, Columbia University (1951)